sciabarracom/Mosaico3/README.md

 ## Provision Kubernetes with Windows bash

-Now, ensure you have Windows Bash.
+Now, ensure you have installed Windows Bash.
 Go in the Windows Store and install Ubuntu.
-Finally, open Windows bash and do the following steps.
+Finally, open Windows Bash and do the following steps.

-First install `python`, `pip` and `ansible`:
+First, install `python`, `pip` and `ansible`:

 - `sudo apt-get update`
-- `sudo apt-get install python-pip`
+- `sudo apt-get install python python-pip`
 - `sudo pip install ansible`

 Second, create a proper configuration file for `ssh` (note we have to replace  `C:` with `/mnt/c`)